marcc-hpc/esc/docs/_common/blue-crab-storage-guidelines.md

 ## Storage interruptions on *Blue Crab* {#storage_problems}

-As of Fall 2019 the *Blue Crab* cluster is experiencing a very high level of I/O traffic as well as a technical issue with our Lustre (scratch) filesystem which requires an extensive kernel and driver upgrade (estimated for December 2019).
+1. **Lustre interruptions.** As of January, 2020, The *Blue Crab* cluster has resolved a number of usability issues that affected our Lustre filesystem, most of which were caused by IOPS-intensive workflows and a minor technical issue.
+We nevertheless recommend that all users continue to optimize their workflows according to the following guide.

+2. <a id="data_unmount"></a>**Limited access to `~/data`.** As of October, 2020, we have removed access to the ZFS filesystem mounted at `~/data` from the compute nodes because many users were continuing to use this system for direct computation and thereby harming its integrity.
+All direct calculations should be performed on the Lustre filesystem at `~/work` (shared within a group) and `~/scratch` (individual), both of which are not backed up.
+No executables should be stored in `~/data` or on Lustre.
+See guidelines below for storing executables in `~/code` or a shared space in `~/work/code`. *If you need to access data from the `~/data` filesystem from a compute job, you must first copy the data to scratch from the login nodes or a data transfer node.*

+## Optimizing storage

-*If you are experiencing a sporadic I/O error, please read the following guide for diagnosing and correcting the problem.* Note that a persistent I/O error (one that occurs every single time you run your program) is more likely to be due to user error, in which case you should try debugging your code first.
+*If you are experiencing a sporadic I/O error, please read the following guide for diagnosing and correcting the problem.* Note that a persistent I/O error (one that occurs every single time you run your program) is more likely to be due to user error, in which case you should try debugging your code first before seeking assistance from our support team.

 ### Step 0: Manage small-file I/O on Lustre